Phoenicianism: Early influences

+The Saint Joseph University, an institution central to higher learning in Lebanon.

 The emergence of Phoenicianism in Syrian and Lebanese intellectual circles can be traced back to the mid-19th century, influenced by Western education, and missionary activities.
 This era also saw significant French influence, culminating in France's intervention during the 1860 civil conflict in Mount Lebanon, positioning the Maronites as key allies in Lebanon.
 This period was marked by the arrival of figures such as Ernest Renan, a philologist who conducted extensive excavations along the Lebanese coast, aiming to unearth Semitic texts and relics.
 His work, part of a broader French scientific and cultural interest in the region, laid the foundation of the popularization of Phoenician studies.

 The emergence of Phoenicianism was also influenced by the Jesuits, primarily through their educational institutions, such as Saint Joseph University.
 By focusing on the ancient history of the region and emphasizing the region's Phoenician heritage, they shaped the intellectual and cultural landscape.
 This approach helped to disseminate and reinforce the idea of a unique Lebanese identity connected to its Phoenician past, distinct from the surrounding Arab culture.

 The Maronite Church's role in the development of Lebanese national consciousness and Phoenicianism is complex.
 Historically, the Maronite Church focused its history and relationship with Roman Catholicism rather than pre-Christian heritage.
 This approach is evidence in the works of Maronite clergymen, who were active in the 19th century, such as Nicolas Murad and Abbe Azar, whose narratives began with the rise of Christianity.
 It was non-clerical intellectuals, many educated in Europe, who later connected Lebanese identity to ancient Phoenician heritage.
 These intellectuals, not strictly Maronite, were pivotal in popularizing Phoenicianism, integrating the ancient Phoenician past into the modern Lebanese identity narrative.